HL7/v2-to-fhir/tank/ig-data/input/pagecontent/index.md

 * the example resources in [json](examples.json.zip), [xml](examples.xml.zip) or [ttl](examples.ttl.zip) format.

 The source code for this Implementation Guide can be found on [GitHub](https://github.com/HL7/v2-to-fhir/).

+You can also find [references and links to implementations](links.html).

 <div id="disqus_thread"></div>
 <script>